slamora/brackets-wiki/How-to-Hack-on-Brackets.md

 You can use *Debug > Run Tests* to run our unit test suite, and *Debug >Show Perf Data* to show some rudimentary performance info.
 We plan to beef this up in upcoming sprints.

 ### Modifying the Code ###
 So you have found an issue that you want to fix or a feature you want to implement.
 Start off by creating a new branch in your local directory.
-This assumes you are working in the brackets directory, but the same thing would apply for the brackets-shell project as well.
+This assumes you are working in the brackets directory, but the same thing would apply for the brackets-app project as well.

 > Make sure to follow the [coding conventions](Brackets Coding Conventions) for Brackets so that your code matches the rest of the project.